Guilleber/Odin/README.md

 The possible operations include moving or copying file that match a specific query to a destination directory.

+## Disclaimer

+This project is still in a work in progress state.
+I strongly advise against using it on any not backed up data as it may contains bugs that could damage or erase your data.

 ## Installation

 To use Odin, you first need to install MongoDB.
 To do so, please follow the instructions on the official [MongoDB website](https://www.mongodb.com/docs/manual/installation/).